• Home

 Gibanica is so prevalent in our culture that you'll find it at almost any celebration.
 I've been perfecting my version for years, and people often ask me for the recipe.
 I once shared a short video on YouTube, and the response was overwhelming, with so many requests for the full recipe.
 So, here is why you'll like this gibanica recipe!

-• Simple ingredients: Made with everyday staples like filo dough, feta, eggs, and kefir-no fancy ingredients required.
+• Simple ingredients: Made with everyday staples like feta, eggs, and kefir; no fancy ingredients required.
+You just need to get filo dough.

 • Crispy & cheesy: Golden and flaky on the outside, soft and cheesy inside-every bite is comfort food perfection.